takikadiri/kedro-boot/README.md

 kedro boot run --app path.to.your.KedroBootApp <kedro_run_args>
 ````

-You can fnd two examples of using the embeded mode in the [Kedro Boot Examples](examples) project
+You can find an example of a [Monte Carlo App embeded into a kedro project](examples/README.md#monte-carlo-simulation-embeded-mode)

 ## Why does Kedro Boot exist ?